Tutorial: Extract, transform, and load data using Apache Hive on Azure HDInsight

 Azure CLI.
 If you haven't installed the Azure CLI, see Install the Azure CLI for more steps.

 An SSH client.
-For more information, see Connect to HDInsight (Hadoop) using SSH.
+For more information, see Connect to HDInsight (Apache Hadoop) using SSH.

 Download the flight data